pts/insight-mininasm/README.txt

 Perl script) with its expansions.
 That was needed because mininasm doesn't support multi-line macros.

+Single-line macros `BUILD' and `SERIAL_NUMBER' were manually replaced with their string literal expansions.
+That was needed because mininasm supports only integer-valued single-line macros.

 The remaining goal is to build the insight.com identical to the release.

 __END__